zynine-/HDHRViewerV2.bundle/README.md

 - Set higher quality, or the highest your network bandwidth/connection allows.

 ###Android support
 Since PMS 0.9.17.x, Android devices without AC3 codec have playback issues.
 You can use *VLC for Android* as *External Player*, but it doesn't transcode the stream.
+Instead, use the Android.xml from <https://github.com/zynine-/PlexDeinterlaceProfiles>